freeluyuxuan/liao-learn-git/readme.txt

 git new a look status.
-git is a free distributed under the gpl. git new a index called stages. creat a new branch is very quick.
+git is a free distributed under the gpl. git new a index called stages. creat a new branch is very quick and simple. creat a new branch is quick and simple.